Skip to content

 The feel

 The room comes through as clean, modern, and easy to settle into, with enough polish to feel deliberate without turning cold.
-The repeated praise is less about one theatrical design move and more about how the place behaves: careful prep, kind service, and a calm Malasaña stop that can handle a quick coffee or a slower breakfast.
+The repeated praise is less about one theatrical design move and more about the actual visit: careful prep, kind service, and a calm Malasaña stop that can handle a quick coffee or a slower breakfast.
 The tradeoff is that the brunch identity is prominent, so this is less of a stripped-back filter shrine than some of Madrid's more purist coffee bars.
-In return, it feels easier to recommend to a wider group of people.
+In return, it feels easier to recommend to a wider group of people, which is probably part of the point.

 At a glance